OasisLMF/ODS_OpenExposureData/README.md

 https://github.com/OasisLMF/OpenDataStandards/tree/feature/doc_upgrade/OpenExposureData/Docs

-OED is the exposure dats input supported by the Oasis Loss Modelling Framework and by all models deployed in Oasis.
+OED is the exposure data input supported by the Oasis Loss Modelling Framework and by all models deployed in Oasis.

 ## Open Results Data (ORD)